davidgiga1993/mixing-station-docs/docs/platforms/pc.md

 # PC
-For pc only one app is distributed.
-This app can control all mixers and is only available as a "pro" version.
+For PC, only one app is distributed.
+This app can control all mixers and is only available as a "pro" edition.
 You can use all features of the app in the offline mode for free.
 As soon as you want to connect to a mixer you must buy the app for that mixer model.